Niagara1000/Niagara1000.github.io/aboutme.md

 - I'm loyal to my family and friends.
 - I'm an artsy and crafty person.
 - Boba is my favorite companion on a hot summer day.
-- I love to workout.
+- I love to workout and sing!
-- Personal growth matters a lot to me.

-What else do you need?
+What else do you need? :smile:

 ### My story